ChiefWoods/anchor-leaderboard/README.md

 ### Prerequisites

-1. Update your Solana CLI, npm package and avm to the latest version
+1. Update your Solana CLI, Bun package manager and avm to the latest version

 ```
 solana-install update
-npm install npm@latest -g
+bun upgrade
 avm update
 ```